 Looking at the changes and ranges the USDCHF is rising sharply in European trading after moving back above its 100 day MA at 0.89851 - reversing the decline seen in the session yesterday. .
 The EURUSD moved higher earlier in the session but has since reversed.
 The GBPUSD is modestly higher vs the USD, but is making a run higher vs the CHF and JPY.

 In other markets:

-In the European, the major indices are also trading mostly higher after tumbling yesterday
+In the European equity markets the major indices are trading mixed

 - UK's FTSE 100, unchanged

 In the US debt market, yields are mixed with the 30 year up 1.1 basis points.
 The 10 year is down -0.7 basis points and the 2 year is unchanged.

 In the European debt market, the benchmark 10 year yields are higher across the board with Italian yields up the most at 6.9 basis points.
 French 10 year yields are up 4.4 basis points and getting closer to the 0.0% level.
 Currently trades at -0.049%.